 Note: You can run the Windows Installer (.msi) installation programs "silently."
 That is particularly useful when you are installing clients on a network.
 Check with support services for the appropriate sequence of commands.

 Installing the Database Client

-If you use Oracle or DB2, a database client must be installed wherever the EA client or EA server is installed.
-If the RDBMS client software is not already installed on your machine, follow the instructions in this section to install it.
+If you use PostgreSQL, a database client must be installed wherever the EA client or EA server is installed.